speechbrain/speechbrain/docs/source/experiment.md

 Please note that we provide a dedicated tutorial to document the different multi-gpu training strategies: [amazing multi-gpu tutorial](#)

-You can also override parameters in YAML by passing the name of the parameter as an argument on the command line.
-For example:
+You can also override parameters in YAML in this way:

 ```
 > python experiment.py params.yaml --seed 1234 --data_folder /path/to/folder --num_layers 5